 As generative artificial intelligence (generative AI) becomes increasingly widespread, it raises many ethical, practical, and legal issues, including copyright issues.
-An example of guidance for issues beyond copyright includes UT Austin’s “Acceptable Use of ChatGPT and Other AI Tools”.
+UT Austin has a helpful summary and link to AI resources.

 In contrast, the US Copyright Office and courts have stated clearly that because human authorship is required for copyright protection of a work, generative AI generally does not create copyrightable output.